Click photos to enlarge.

 Closed deck cylinder design allows the cylinders to be spaced more closely together, allowing a narrower engine.

-The revised cylinder block is a stand-alone piece (not integrated into the upper crank case) features a height reduction for 2009.
+The cylinder block is a stand-alone piece (not integrated into the upper crank case).
 The benefit is reduced weight and a less tall engine which lowers the centre of gravity.

-A new “coupling force balancer” is used to quell engine vibration.
+A “coupling force balancer” is used to quell engine vibration for excellent rider comfort.

-All new Mikuni fuel injection system features twin injectors (one set of primary & one set of secondary injectors).
+Mikuni fuel injection system features twin injectors (one set of primary & one set of secondary injectors).
 This type of twin injector system is also used on our M1 MotoGP race bike and the R6.
 One set of injectors (primary) are located in the 45mm throttle bodies while the secondary injectors are located in the air box very near the computer controlled intake funnels.
 The primary injectors utilize 12 spray holes to maximize the fuel atomization process.
 The secondary injectors, located inside the air box, begin to function at mid rpms onwards to supply more fuel as required.
-This system is lighter and simpler than the sub motor driven secondary valve type FI system, which is no longer utilized due to Yamaha’s chip controlled throttle ( YCC-T).

 An oxygen sensor is fitted into the exhaust collector making this a “closed loop” type FI system, which feeds back info to the ECU so adjustments can be constantly made to the fuel-air mixture for improved performance and reduced emissions.